 - Go to your app's settings, select Tracker URLs, and select Settings (gear icon) next to any tracker

 TV attribution is matching mobile app installs to TV impressions.
 To get started, turn on Adjust’s integration with any TV tracking partner in your app’s partner setup.
 Adjust is fully integrated with TV partners like Admo.TV, Teads, and TVSquared.

 Note: TV tracking attribution is available with a Business Pro (or higher) pricing plan.

 Only organic installs (i.e., installs that Adjust can't attribute to a click or impression) are eligible for TV attribution.
 Adjust sends your organic installs to any connected TV partners, and they have 7 days to make attributions based on their own criteria and resources.
 If the TV partner claims an install, we confirm that their attribution data meets our requirements, then update the attribution from organic to TV in your Adjust dashboard.

 TV attribution methods vary from partner to partner.
 Here are some of the ways TV partners make attributions:

 - By comparing the volume of user engagement after a TV campaign to the typical volume of user engagement for that region, time, and/or day

 - An algorithm that analyzes the probability that a specific user was influenced by a TV campaign

-- Audio fingerprinting technology that identifies the audio track of a TV campaign
+- Audio matching technology that identifies the audio track of a TV campaign